ARTICLE I: NAME

 ARTICLE XIV: AMENDMENTS

-These Bylaws may be amended or altered by a two-thirds vote of those present at any regular or special meeting of the Society provided notice of the proposed change shall have been sent via written notification to each member not less than twenty-one days prior to such meeting.
+These Bylaws may be amended or altered by a two-thirds vote of those present at any regular or special meeting of the Society provided notice of the proposed change shall have been provided written notification (via website, snail mail, and/or email) to each member not less than twenty-one days prior to such meeting.